• Free Tours

 Gaudi Experience 4D cinema.
 Photo by Gaudí Experiencia

 Want a more thrilling way to experience Gaudí’s world?
-If your children are not too young (over 6 years old) and they like action, they will love to put on the glasses and feel the adrenaline of G Experiència.
+If your children are not too young (over 6 years old) and like action, then they will love putting on glasses and feel the adrenaline of G Experiència.
 This is not a regular day-to-day cinema but a 4D fantasy and animation film with Gaudí’s life creations as the main theme.
-The movie is a bit short but the ticket entrance also includes the exhibition space with interactive holograms and puzzles to learn about the architect in a fun and entertaining way.
+The movie is a bit short, but the ticket entrance also includes the exhibition space with interactive holograms and puzzles to learn about the architect in a fun and entertaining way.

 • Children under 14: €7.50